redibox/job/docs/best-practices.md

 queue.
 If a user query fails we can also trap the errors for the specific user.
 3. If a single job fails, other jobs won't be effected.
 4. We can add more servers to the environment to power through the jobs quicker.
+5. We've removed the need to use an async library.

 ### Queues